MCFirsting/MCFirsting/README.md

 Add-on Developer
 ----------------

-I've been learning to code for 6 years from developing a Minecraft Add-on content and currently I'm working as a freelancer.
+I've been learning to code for many years from developing a Minecraft Add-on content and currently I'm working as a freelancer.

 * 🌍  I'm based in Thailand
 * 🖥️  See my portfolio at [MCFirsting](https://mcfirsting.netlify.app/)